 Another factor to consider when it comes to cross-promotion compatibility is ensuring the podcast audience sizes are in the same range.
 It will likely be an easier sell to find podcasts that are at a similar stage as your own to cross-promote with.
 You won’t have your pick of the litter if you’re an early-stage podcast, but as your audience grows, your options for cross-promotion will grow in tandem.

 Cross-promotion is an effective way to increase the listenership for your podcast.
 Build strategic partnerships with other podcasts to discover new audiences.
 Whether it’s cross-promoting on the actual podcast show or using other forms of content, the benefits of cross-promotion are evident.
-Consider hiring a freelancer to create compelling blog content and manage your social media so you can level up your cross-promotion strategy.
+Consider hiring an agency or freelancer to create compelling blog content and manage your social media so you can level up your cross-promotion strategy.

 Free for 2 hours of content per month